Khadag Bhanjyang

 Khadga Bhanjyang was a village development committee in Nuwakot District in the Bagmati Zone of central Nepal.
 At the time of the 1991 Nepal census it had a population of 5971 people living in 1104 individual households.

+Nepal Flood

+Recent Debris of Flood has damaged the several coastal area of Trishuli River including Khadkabhanjyag,Bahuhbeshi ,Shirkhali and Dhodeni.

+Most of the people lost their homes and property .Village Annihilation in Khadga Bhanjyang was positioned directly in the flood path and was almost completely flattened, buried under heavy mud, boulders, and debris.
+As per media widely covered Structural connections, nearby roads, and vital bridges spanning the Trishuli River were completely swept away.